Skip to content

 Subsonic Source

-To sync from a Subsonic-compatible server (Navidrome, Airsonic, etc.), configure the source in your config file:
+To sync from a Subsonic-compatible server (Navidrome, Airsonic, etc.), configure via environment variables:

 services: